freddyheppell/spot-the-difference/README.md

     <img src="/assets/banner.png" alt="Spot the Difference" width="750">
   </a>
 </p>
 Spot the Difference is an application that lets you and your friends compare music tastes.
-Just sign in with Spotify and share your link.
+Just sign in with Spotify and share your link!

 ## Technologies
-The client side is built with Vue.js and the server side is a Python-powered AWS Lambda.
+The client side is built with Vue.js and the server side is a Python-powered AWS Lambda with a DynamoDB.
 We use the Spotify API to acquire users' top 50 tracks and top 50 artists over the long, medium and short term time periods Spotify provides.
-The artists graph uses [emiliorizzo/vue-d3-network](https://github.com/emiliorizzo/vue-d3-network), any icons are from [fontawesome](https://fontawesome.com/), and the background images are from